-Why we like it: Most low calorie protein bars suffer when it comes to overall protein levels, but not these SimplyProtein bars.
+Why I like it: Most low-calorie protein bars suffer when it comes to overall protein levels, but not these SimplyProtein bars.
 For 150 calories, you get 15g of protein.
 Not too shabby!
-They're light and easy to eat, with a crunchy interior kind of like a Rice Krispie treat.
+They’re light and easy to eat, with a crunchy interior kind of like a Rice Krispie treat.
 Reviewers rave about the taste (these are also available in a double chocolate flavor).
-And despite the excellent taste, you'll only find about 1g of sugar in these bars — perfect for low sugar and moderate carb diets.
+And despite the excellent taste, you’ll only find about 1g of sugar in these bars — perfect for low sugar and moderate carb diets.

 Potential drawbacks: Not everyone loves the crunchy interior of the bar.
 Lower calorie level means not as filling as some competitors, and lower protein overall than some high protein bars.

 Best high-end protein bar for cutting & weight loss: Epic All-Natural Meat Bars